OwenCochell/cursepy/DOCS_README.txt

 --== [ Documentation Readme: ] ==--

-This readme contains some important info for writing and correcting capy docs!
+This readme contains some important info for writing and correcting cursepy docs!

 --== [ Goals: ] ==--